davidtchiu/davidtchiu.github.io/teaching/cs475/proj3/index.md

 - The `philosopher()` function is the code executed by each process.
 It contains an infinite loop, whose body has the following requirements:

   - There is a 30% chance that the philosopher will want to eat, and a 70% chance the philosopher just wants to think.
 Use `srand(uint32)` to seed the random number generator for each philosopher (just input the philosopher's ID.
-After seeding, use `rand()` to get a number between `0` and `RAND_MAX`.
+After seeding, use `rand()` to get a random integer.

   - When the philosopher wants to think, print out a message with the philosopher's ID.
 Then call `think()` to delay the philosopher's execution by a random amount of time.